Maxwell Bates - Prairie Woman

 • Loch Gallery, Calgary

-Note: Bates painted two versions of Prairie Woman.
-Both paintings are dated 1947 and are comparable in size, with only subtle differences in the handling of paint.
-The version in Heffel’s current sale was included in the Art Gallery of Victoria’s 1982 exhibition Maxwell Bates: A Retrospective and is reproduced in the accompanying catalogue as well as in the catalogue of the Vancouver Art Gallery’s 1973 retrospective and in Kathleen Snow’s biography.
+Bates painted two versions of Prairie Woman in 1947.
+This version was included in the Art Gallery of Victoria’s 1982 exhibition Maxwell Bates: A Retrospective and is reproduced in the accompanying catalogue as well as in the catalogue of the Vancouver Art Gallery’s 1973 retrospective, and in Kathleen Snow’s book Maxwell Bates: Biography of an Artist.
 The other version of Prairie Woman is held in the collection of the Glenbow Museum and was used as the catalogue cover image for the Art Gallery of Alberta’s exhibition Maxwell Bates: A Canadian Expressionist (2004).

 More Artwork from this Artist